The Damned and Dirty band photo

 Closer to home they packed Paradiso's Kleine Zaal for the Rolling Into Town release, returned to the main hall as support for Robert Cray and Mud Morganfield, premiered the EP Revelation at Patronaat, and have stood under the lights of Podium Victorie (incl. support for De Dijk), P60 (Amstelveen), De Vorstin (Hilversum) and P3 (Purmerend).

-- Dutch Blues Awards – Best Blues Act (2024), marking more than a decade of boundary-pushing shows and releases.
+• Dutch Blues Awards – Best Blues Act (2024), after more than a decade of live shows and six boundary-pushing studio albums.

 "A hard punch to the gut – rough, in-your-face and drenched in soul-and-blues."